sujith-eag/personal-site/content/docs/c/ds_using_c/3_postfix_evaluation.md

 * No checks, Increment top and push the value to stack at top, `x = stack[++top]`

 #### Pop
-* Returns a character, receives no parameter
+* Returns an int, receives no parameter
 * (not required) Edge case - if stack is empty, check using `top == -1` and return `-1`
-* Else return the value at the top and decrement `stack[top--]`
+* else return the value at the top and decrement `stack[top--]`

 #### Eval
 * Receives the `n1, n2, n3` integers and the `*e` character.